Human rights in the Democratic Republic of the Congo: Government corruption and transparency

 Corruption remained endemic throughout the transitional government and security forces.
 The public perceived the transitional government to be widely corrupt at all levels.
 According to NGO Transparency International (TI), both resident and nonresident experts perceived corruption among the country's public officials to be "rampant," the most severe assessment designation used by TI.

 Weak financial controls and lack of a functioning judicial system encouraged officials to engage in corruption with impunity.
 Many civil servants, police, and soldiers had not been paid in years, received irregular salaries, or did not earn enough to support their families, all of which encouraged corruption.
 For example, local authorities continued to extort "taxes" and "fees" from boats traveling on many parts of the Congo River.

 The mining sector lost millions of dollars to widespread theft, corruption, and fraud involving government officials.
 According to a July report by Global Witness, transitional government officials actively colluded with trading companies to circumvent control procedures and payment of taxes, extorting large sums of money in a system of institutionalized corruption.
 HRW reported that armed groups, government officials and, increasingly, military officers continued to profit from the illegal exploitation of the country's mineral resources, often in collusion with foreign interests.

 The government took some steps to combat corruption.
 For example, in February, the National Assembly's Lutundula Commission, named for its chairman, released a report detailing corruption in the awarding of 60 wartime mining and business contracts.
 The report implicated many senior politicians, some of whom were fired from high-ranking positions as a result.
 The report was funded by the World Bank and was widely available on the Internet, but its findings and recommendations were not debated by the Assembly.
 According to HRW, some commission members said they received death threats.

-The law requires the post-transition president and ministers to disclose their assets.
-The president did so following his December inauguration.

-There continued to be an Ethics and Anti-Corruption Commission, but it had little impact during the year and lacked resources, independence, and credibility.

 Through the use of defamation laws that carry criminal punishments, transitional government authorities and wealthy individuals sometimes restricted the freedom of press and speech on occasions when the media investigated or made accusations of government corruption.

 The law does not provide for public access to government-held information, and in practice the government did not grant access to government documents for citizens or noncitizens, including foreign media, although there were no reports of requests for access.